-Note: OpenAI has only released the smaller (117M) version of their model, which is what we've downloaded already.
-Hopefully they'll release the full one soon.
-Here's the smaller model's attempt at writing the rest of this article based on the first paragraph:
+Update: OpenAI has now released their larger 345M model.
+You can change 345M above to 117M to download the smaller one.
+Here's the 117M model's attempt at writing the rest of this article based on the first paragraph:

 - Read more about OpenAI's language model in their blog post Better Language Models and Their Implications.

 - Read more about top-k random sampling in section 5.4 of Hierarchical Neural Story Generatio